 Yes, this granola bar recipe freezes really well.
 Simply let them cool and place into a zip top freezer bag.
 Freeze for up to 3 months.
 Thaw in the fridge or at room temperature, or directly in a lunchbox.

 I’m so happy that a reader suggested this because it works so well to use a fruit or veggie puree instead of water in the original recipe!
-I’ve tried making Applesauce Granola Bars, Banana Granola Bars, and Pumpkin Granola Bars.
-Here’s a list of produce that I think would work well: Mashed banana or banana puree, pumpkin puree, applesauce, butternut squash puree, and sweet potato puree.
-See the notes in the recipe for specifics.
+I’ve tried making Applesauce Granola Bars, Banana Granola Bars, Butternut Squash, Sweet Potato, and Pumpkin Granola Bars.

 - For kids under one, you can substitute brown rice syrup for the honey.
 You can also try using applesauce.